Large Language Model Sentinel: LLM Agent for Adversarial Purification: Experiments

-\textbf{The Challenges in LLM-based Defense.} The defense agent is tasked with purifying adversarial examples, but it is difficult to distinguish between natural examples and adversarial examples in some cases.
-As shown in \cref{table12}.4, the attacker altered the original meaning by inserting `not', rendering the adversarial example indistinguishable from a natural example, resulting in the defense agent failing to generate the correct sentence.
+The defense agent aims to purify adversarial inputs, but it is difficult to distinguish between natural examples and adversarial examples in some cases.
+As shown in Table 12.4, the attacker altered the original meaning by inserting `not', rendering the adversarial example indistinguishable from a natural example, resulting in the defense agent failing to generate the correct sentence.
 Although we hope that the defense agent can observe the sentences like humans, it presents a huge challenge at present.
 Unlike the attacker or humans, the defense agent lacks access to the original label of the input sentence.
-Furthermore, although the defense agent can effectively defend against adversarial attacks, it cannot prevent subsequent attacks, as illustrated in \cref{table7}.
-For instance, the malicious LLMs can embed specific system prompts to influence the output, which is unbeknownst to users; they can add `:)' to each input sentence for prediction rather than predicting the original sentence.
+In addition, even successful purifications can be re‑attacked.
+As shown in \cref{table7}, the malicious LLMs can embed specific system prompts to influence the output, which is unbeknownst to users; they can add `:)' to each input sentence for prediction rather than predicting the original sentence.
 In this case, the defense agent also fails to defend.
-This issue is also an important problem in traditional adversarial training \citep{goodfellow2014explaining}, and no method has completely resolved this issue.
+This issue is also an important problem in traditional adversarial training \cite{goodfellow2014explaining}, and no method has completely resolved this issue.
 Nonetheless, as previously discussed, LLMs offer advantages not available to traditional DNNs, and we have naturally solved one challenge in adversarial robustness, which is that the model can adapt to new attacks.
 Hence, future advancements may resolve adversarial issues of attack and defense within LLM frameworks, representing a challenging but promising research direction.

-\textbf{Limitations.} It is well-known that training large language models (LLMs) requires significant resources and generates substantial carbon emissions, thereby burdening the planet.
-However, the long-term inference costs of LLMs far exceed the training costs. \citet{chien2023reducing} show that for ChatGPT-like services, inference dominates emissions due to its large user base, in one year producing 25~times the carbon emissions of training GPT-3.
-Our method introduces a defense agent for additional inference, which inevitably increases carbon emissions during the inference process, thereby exacerbating the negative impact on the climate, which is a limitation of our work.
-However, considering the nascent stage of LLM development, the trustworthiness issue is equally crucial.
-Therefore, we have dedicated significant effort to this area, but of course, we aspire to find future solutions that adequately address the environmental and climate challenges posed by AI.

-\textbf{Impact Statements.} This paper presents research aimed at enhancing the robustness of large language models (LLMs).
-With the rapidly increasing applications of LLMs, their security and trustworthiness have become a critical concern.
-Our work focuses on this significant issue and contributes positively to potential societal impacts.